 - In Volume I of the ongoing fanfic Dragon Ball X Denkuma offers Korros to kill himself to save Haven or let it be destroyed.

-- Rainbow Factory: When workers find out the truth about the rainbow factory, namely that it uses pony resources to make rainbows, they're given a choice: keep their mouths shut and be party to the slaughter of countless foals whose only fault was failing a flight exam, or spare a foal only to take their place.
+- Rainbow Factory: When workers find out the truth about the rainbow factory, namely that it uses equine resources to make rainbows, they're given a choice: keep their mouths shut and be party to the slaughter of countless foals whose only fault was failing a flight exam, or spare a foal only to take their place.
 Only twice was a foal's life spared-those of Fluttershy and Derpy Hooves.

-- Split Second has Discord give one to Sparkle: Kill Fluttershy, and get a book with a spell that might save her life, kill her sister, and get her leg back so that Sparkle doesn't bleed to death, kill all 12 of mares present to get both, or do nothing and die.
+- Split Second (My Little Pony) has Discord give one to Sparkle: Kill Fluttershy, and get a book with a spell that might save her life, kill her sister, and get her leg back so that Sparkle doesn't bleed to death, kill all 12 of mares present to get both, or do nothing and die.
 She takes a fifth option.

 - From RWBY: Second Generation, Verse is forced into this in the final chapter of Volume 2.
 Cobalt offers Verse the choice to either kill himself or watch his teammates and friends die in front of him.
 With everyone else at gunpoint, he only has a few seconds to make a choice.
 He instead decides to Take a Third Option, and kills the people behind the gun, saving himself and his friends.